omok/full-stack-challenge/README.md

 # Full Stack Developer Challenge
+This is an interview challenge for Paytm Labs.
+Please feel free to fork.
+Pull Requests will be ignored.

+## Requirements
-## Design a web application that allows employees to submit feedback toward each other's performance review.
+Design a web application that allows employees to submit feedback toward each other's performance review.

 ### Admin view
 * Add/remove/update/view employees